List of Black Sabbath and Heaven & Hell members

 Black Sabbath were an English heavy metal band from Aston, Birmingham.
 Formed in September 1968 under the initial name Earth, the group's first lineup included lead vocalist Ozzy Osbourne, guitarist Tony Iommi, bassist Geezer Butler and drummer Bill Ward.
 They changed their name to Black Sabbath in August 1969 and the lineup remained stable until April 1979, when Osbourne was fired.
 Subsequently, the band went through numerous personnel changes over the years, with Iommi remaining the only constant member.
 The original lineup reunited in 2011, although Ward soon exited and was replaced on tour by Tommy Clufetos until the band's retirement in 2017.

 In 2006 Ronnie James Dio, Iommi, Butler, and Ward reunited as Heaven & Hell, a band which focused on performing Dio-era Black Sabbath music.
 The new name was intended to differentiate between the Osbourne and Dio-era lineups.
 Ward was soon replaced by Vinny Appice.
 Heaven & Hell released one studio album, The Devil You Know, before Dio died of stomach cancer on 16 May 2010.
+The original line-up reunited for a final show for both the band and Osbourne as a solo artist, titled Back to the Beginning, at Villa Park on 5 July 2025.
+Osbourne died a few weeks after their final performance.